 Whey Protein for General Health and Well-being

-Adequate protein intake is essential for general health and well-being.
 Dietary protein serves many functions in your body.
 It helps repair and build tissues, drives metabolic reactions, regulates pH and fluid balance, and supports a strong immune system.
-It also transports and stores nutrients and can act as an energy source.

-The daily recommended intake of protein for healthy adults is 10% to 35% of your total calorie needs.
 A person who consumes a 2000-calorie diet could eat 100 grams of protein, or 400 calories from protein, which would supply 20% of their total daily calories.

 For general health and well-being, a whey protein supplement can be taken at any time to fulfill your daily protein needs.

-Whether your goals are to build muscle, increase strength, improve exercise performance, or enhance recovery, you can benefit from taking whey protein before bed.
+Whether your goals are to build muscle, increase strength, improve exercise performance, or enhance recovery, you can benefit from taking whey protein supplements before bed.

 Researchers have found that taking protein before bed can promote muscle growth and recovery.
 It can also be helpful for older adults who wish to preserve muscle mass.